-There are certain steps that need to be taken after a workplace accident in order to secure a workers’ compensation claim.
+After a workplace accident, certain steps need to be taken to secure a workers’ compensation claim.
 The statute of limitations for a workers’ compensation claim is two years under SC Code § 42-15-40.
-However, there are other deadlines that must also be met.
+However, you must also meet other deadlines.
 For instance, you must report your workplace injury to your employer within 90 days.

 Verbal notice is sufficient, but additional notification through email will create a paper trail that you may need in case of a problem with your claim.

-You will need a diagnosis and treatment from a medical professional in order to recover compensation.
-You will need to visit a doctor approved by your employer.
+You will need a diagnosis and treatment from an employer-approved medical professional to recover compensation.
 However, you may get a second opinion from a doctor of your own choosing.
 Of course, in an emergency situation, an ambulance will take you to the nearest hospital for treatment.

 If the insurer finds out that you have failed to follow your doctor’s orders, they can use that against you to reduce the value of your claim.
 Make sure to follow all treatment orders prescribed by your doctor.

 You should keep detailed notes about all aspects of your accident and care.
-They will be necessary if your claim is disputed by the insurance company.
+They will be necessary if the insurance company disputes your claim.
 You should also make copies of any forms you fill out.

-Why You Should Retain a South Carolina Workers’ Compensation Attorney
+Why Retaining a South Carolina Workers’ Compensation Attorney is Important

-Many people never have to navigate a workplace accident in their lives.
+Many people never have to navigate a workplace accident.
 Those who do rarely know what steps to take, and this ignorance ends up hurting their recovery in the long run.
-Hiring a South Carolina workers’ compensation attorney from the Thumbs Up Guys has numerous benefits.

 Workplace injuries can range from mild to severe.
 If your injuries are serious, you need to rest and recover.
 Above anything else, your health is essential.
-In addition, having to deal with the stress and frustration of settlement negotiations and other legal battles can take a huge toll physically and mentally.
+Dealing with the stress and frustration of settlement negotiations and other legal battles can take a huge toll physically and mentally.

 You don’t need to hinder your recovery by focusing on two things at once.
 Instead, put your efforts towards healing and moving forward with your medical treatment.
 Let our workers’ compensation lawyers handle all the legal aspects of your claim for you.

-If the insurance company or your employer is stalling on your settlement, a lawyer can help you get results faster.
-This stalling tactic is mainly a way to pressure you into accepting a low settlement quickly.
-They know that the longer you wait, the more financial pressure you’ll face from your damages, thus incentivizing accepting their lowball offers.
+If the insurance company or your employer is stalling your settlement, a lawyer can help you get results faster.
+This tactic is mainly a way to pressure you into accepting a low settlement.
+They know that the longer you wait, the more financial pressure you’ll face, thus incentivizing you to accept their lowball offers.

 With an attorney representing your best interests, these stall tactics won’t work.
 You can protect yourself from sneaky methods used to get you to settle for less.
 The very act of hiring a lawyer is often enough to get insurance companies to pay fairly.

-As an injured worker building a claim, you’ll need a solid case with strong evidence backing it up if you hope to recover the maximum amount of compensation available.
+You’ll need strong evidence if you hope to recover the maximum compensation as an injured worker building a claim.
 Insurance companies will not give you the settlement you deserve without putting up a decent fight beforehand.

 When you are injured in a workplace accident, a workers’ compensation claim is typically your only option for compensation.
 However, there are some notable exceptions to this rule.